BHT50/bht50.github.io/organizers/index.md

 I am generally interested in mathematical aspects of quantum field theory and in the intersection between pure mathematics and theoretical physics.
 I am currently working on extending the description of Bell's inequalities in QFT to more general spacetimes and the consequences of such generalization.

 ## Caio César Rodrigues Evangelista
+Hey Folks!
+I'm Caio, a a future theoretical physicist currently pursuing my undergraduate degree at the [Federal University of Ceará](https://www.fisica.ufc.br/portal/en/front-page/).
+I work as a research assistant in the Quantum Field Theory and Gravitation Group there and I have been working mainly in aspects of the Unruh effect, Hawking radiation and black hole shadows.
+You can find out more about me [here](https://usingcaio.github.io/)